There’s More to Consider Than Whether or Not to Use Batting!

 Another method, which you may prefer if you like a little loft to your quilt, is to substitute a flannel sheet for the batting.
 Just be sure to wash it several times so it won’t shrink substantially when the finished quilt is washed.

-Another consideration for summer quilts is the fabric used in making them.
+Another consideration for a summer quilts is the fabric used in making them.
 Fabrics from some manufacturers are naturally thinner, and cooler, than others.
 But have you considered fabrics other than quilting cotton?

 The following article from Craftsy gives a nice overview of fabrics and batting for lightweight summer quilts.
 You’ll find a lot of good info in the comments too.